redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 - **Familiarity with Hardhat or Foundry:** Knowing how to use these development environments for building and testing dApps
 - **OpenZeppelin Contracts:** Understanding and using OpenZeppelin's library.

+## Important Notes
+- **Solidity Version:** Ensure your smart contract uses Solidity version 0.8.4 or higher.
+If using an older version, refer to the manual payload method.
+- **Testing Environment:** Avoid using Remix for testing RedStone oracles as it doesn't support the required transaction modifications.
+- **Upgradability:** Implement an upgradability mechanism (e.g., multisig or DAO) for your contracts to quickly replace data providers if needed.
+- **Examples:** You can see examples of the `@redstone-finance/evm-connector` usage in our [dedicated repo with examples](https://github.com/redstone-finance/redstone-evm-examples).

 # ****Step-by-Step Guide****

 ## 1. Install Prerequisites